Day Camp for Children

 Since 1984, Children’s Day Camp at West Park Baptist Church has provided local families with a learning and activity solution to the School Break Problem for children ages 5 to 15.
 Your children will enjoy crafts, sports, games, and an awards ceremony in a safe, caring environment.

 Quality care at an affordable price.
 Registration is easy.
 Choose the camp you are interested in from the list below, and then click on the applicable registration form link.
-Register online, or you can download a PDF, fill in the required information, and return the form to West Park Baptist Church.
+Register online, or download a PDF, complete the required information, and return the form to West Park Baptist Church.

 Summer Day Camp Forms

-Day Camp info for Parents 2024: Download PDF
+Day Camp Information for Parents 2026: Download PDF

 Activities & Character Development